ingridcoll/ingridcoll/README.md

 **`Solutions & Automation Engineer (Python, SQL, Power Platform) | API Integration Specialist`**

 I’m a Solutions & Automation Engineer with 5+ years of experience and a Master’s in Software Programming, specializing in developing cloud-based webs and apps with expertise in API integrations, building data pipelines and automating with code.
-Skilled in Python, SQL, HTML/CSS, TypeScript/JavaScript (React) and low-code Microsoft tools like Power Apps/Automate/BI.
+Skilled in Python, SQL, HTML/CSS, and low-code Microsoft tools like Power Apps/Automate/BI.

 Originally from Barcelona (Spain), I moved to the United States at 18 years old on a college scholarship to challenge myself and pursue professional and personal growth.
 After graduating, I moved to Austin, fell in love with the city and immersed myself in technology and software development.